Abib-ops/Abib/README.txt

 If you have Windows, the installer provided will simply install everything, just double-click on it, and follow the instructions.

-For Linux, copy the whole C:\Program Files\Abib410 folder to a USB key and then do the following:
+For Linux, copy the whole C:\Program Files\Abib folder to a USB key and then do the following:

 Suppose your username is Andrew or rather andrew, your USB key will most